shakebugs/shake-docs/docs/flutter/shake-ui/chat-screen.md

 Tapping any ticket there opens its Chat screen.

-Your users can reply to your messages and provide you with more details about the bugs, crashes and feedback they've sent, all without ever leaving your app.
+Your users can reply to your messages and provide you with more details about the bugs and feedback they've sent, all without ever leaving your app.
 Fix issues more easily and keep your users happy.

 Visit [Chat](/flutter/users/chat/) to learn more.